So many people ask me where are Microsoft teams recordings stored?

 Now in the My content -> Videos is where you want to look

-All the recordings that you started can be found here.
+All the older recordings that you started can be found here.

 Sharing the recording

-No that we know the answer to our main question, where are Microsoft teams recordings stored.
+Now that we know the answer to our main question, where are Microsoft teams recordings stored.
 You might also want to know how to share the recording with others.
+For the older recordings you can go to Stream

 The share option sits nicely under the ellipses menu that goes with your recording.